ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 If the fit or show estimate buttons don't do anything: Check your I and Js before looking into data or code.

+If error pops up that uncertainties couldn't be estimated: your starting parameters are likely too far away from the final fit

 -----------------------------------------------------------------------------------------------------------------------------------

 For moment extraction: